Swadha22/variancePartition/README.md

 #### Assess correlation between all pairs of variables

+    #variancePartition fits a linear (mixed) model that jointly considers the contribution of all specified variables on the expression of each gene.
+It uses a           #multiple regression model so that the effect of each variable is assessed while jointly accounting for all others1.
+However, we note that like any multiple           #regression model, high correlation bewtween fixed or random effect variables can produce unstable estimates and it can be challanging to identify which variable
+    #is responsible for the expression variation.

+    #For example, Age is nested within Individual since the multiple samples from each individual are taken at the same age.
+Thus the effect of Age removes some
+    #variation from being explained by Individual.
+This often arises when considering variation across individuals and across sexes: any cross-sex variation is a
+    #component of the cross-individual variation.
+So the total variation across individuals is the sum of the fraction of variance explained by Sex and Individual

     # Compute Canonical Correlation Analysis (CCA)
     # between all pairs of variables
     # returns absolute correlation value